callmepi/anom/README.md

-#### While developing...
+## 4. While developing...

-By default autoloading is handled by Composer (this is highly recommended).
+By default autoloading is handled by Composer (highly recommended).
 While developing your application (or the framework itself) you will need to update the autoloading of your new classes.
 To do so, attach a shell, change to ```/var/www``` directory and run ```composer dump-autoload```